 Keeping it to yourself may seem secure but in fact, just the opposite is true.

-As you can see in the chart above the most critical digit of the VIN is the eighth as this is a unique MSM "identifier", only MSMs have the number 4 in this position.
+As you can see in the chart above the most critical digit of the VIN is the eighth as this is a unique MSM "identifier", only North American MSMs have the number 4 in this position.
 In Australia it is the fifth position which identifies the Series number 4.

 Front drivers side on dash under windshield (plate)